 In order to report on each GPRA Outcome measure at the student level, the 21st CCLC APR Data Reporting System will provide a section dedicated to reporting "Student Data."
-This section will include a list of all students who participated in the program throughout the year derived from the student program attendance reported to AZEDS.
+This section will include a list of all students who participated in the program throughout the year derived from the student program attendance reported to AzEDS, excluding students in grades PreK-K since no outcomes are reported for them.
 The system will list students by grade level and include their names and SSIDs for easy reference.
 For each grade level, grantees will be asked only to report the Outcomes data that is required for that grade level.